Most seniors manage more than 3 chronic health conditions

 With today’s uncoordinated medical care, it’s too easy for one doctor to overlook what other doctors have prescribed, possibly leading to conflicting treatments or negative medication side effects.

-To prevent problems and get better care for your older adult, we found a handy tip sheet on patient-centered care from Health in Aging.
-It has advice for communicating with doctors and expert tips on managing multiple health conditions.
+To prevent problems and get better care for your older adult, use this handy tip sheet from Health in Aging.

 4 expert tips for managing multiple chronic health conditions

 Health in Aging’s patient-centered tip sheet lists important questions to ask doctors.
 These are the four tips we found most useful (there are six in total).